viperproject/gobra-book/src/maps.md

 ```

 ## `delete` and `clear`
-Gobra does not support Go's built-in function `delete` for removing map entries or `clear` for removing all map entries.
+At the moment, Gobra does not support Go's built-in function `delete` for removing map entries or `clear` for removing all map entries.

 [^1]: [https://go.dev/ref/spec#For_range](https://go.dev/ref/spec#For_range)